aaronfang/Simhub-Racenet-Server/README.md

     c. save and close the editor.
 <img src="images/dashboard_variables.png" width="60%" height="60%">

+5. Add overlay to screen, set hotkey:
+    a. `Show next dash screen` to switch between Time trial and Club leaderboard.
+    b. `Trigger dash action A` to switch between compact and full leaderboard.

 ### Next Steps:
 - [ ] Add GUI for the server to handle login and club selection
 - [ ] Add support to login with username and password